totalspectrum/spin2cpp/doc/basic.md

 Binary (base 2) integers start with the sequence "&b" or "0b" followed by the digits 0 and 1.

+Base 4 integers start with the sequence "&q" or "0q" followed by digits 0-3.

+Octal (base 8) integers start with the sequence "&o" or "0o" followed by digits 0-7.

 Numbers may contain underscores anywhere to separate digits; those underscores are ignored.

 For example, the following are all ways to represent the decimal number `10`: